 All in all, I am very happy that everything looks good.
 It doesn’t stop me worrying, as we all know that so much can happen in these early days, and we can never for one moment believe that all will be well.
 But for now, I rest easy, talking to my belly and letting this new little baby (who is now affectionately known as “Smudge”) get all the loving care she deserves.

 Yes, I said she.
-Pip to me that Cheerio would be a brother, and he’s now decreed that this baby is a sister.
+Dexter to me that Daniel would be a brother, and he’s now decreed that this baby is a sister.
 So that’s good enough for me.